cDask/board_game_marketplace/README.md

 Listing.find(2)

 ```
+Basically ActiveRecord in itself is an abstraction of SQL.

 Another module we use for abstraction is the ActionView.
 The ActionView module handles the web request we are sent and compiles our views based on what the controller gives us.
 ActionViews is what handles all our views which are written in html with embedded ruby.
 Embedded ruby is what allows us to write ruby code among html which gives our view a wider functionality such as loops and conditionals.
 ActionViews also provides us with a bunch of helper methods such as form_with.
 These methods allow us to much easier display or request data through our views from our controller.
 All these functionality is possible thanks to abstraction through ActionView.

+Action Controller is the third module we most commonly use in a Ruby on rails project.
+The Action Controller handles the C part of MVC and gives us as a developer a bunch of handy tools that allows us makes the development of apps faster.
+One of the main purposes of the Action Controller is to handle the RESTful aspect of our applications so we don't necessarily have to worry about it.
+It also sets up the logic and code for us to easily communicate with our view and models from our controllers.

 ### Third Party Services

 A lot of the functionality of the market place has been implemented from various sources in order to provide a more secure and nicer user experience.
-Listed all the services being used in this project:
+Listed below are all the services being used in this project:

 - Heroku - Heroku is a web server provider where the app has been deployed and uploaded.
 This is the server which user request from when visiting the website.